 The use of a region’s natural resources increases the security of energy supply by ensuring a reliable source of energy.
 As such, governments will control own sources of energy so that their economies are less sensitive to geopolitical conditions, volatility of the global oil markets and the reality of a diminishing supply of fossil fuels.

-Localized manufacturing can be an important element of a move to a renewable energy system that is not dependent on foreign imports.
-In fact, it will:
+Based on that, Localized Manufacturing can be a fundamental element of a move to a renewable energy system not dependent anymore on foreign imports.